 Helping you achieve your dreams: Opportunity Programs offers programs that help qualified students fund their university education, make the transition from high school to university, and develop skills that will enable them to succeed.

 Since its founding, Utica University has built a tradition of helping motivated students pursue a quality private college education regardless of their financial circumstances.

 This tradition continues through the work of Utica's Office of Opportunity Programs, which offers programs that help qualified students:

 - Make the transition from high school to university

 - Develop skills that will enable them to succeed

 Both HEOP and CSTEP are funded by grants from the New York State Education Department.

 Purpose of Mentor Program:

-- Opportunity for freshmen to connect to an upperclassman
+- Opportunity for an HEOP or CSTEP freshmen student to connect to an HEOP or CSTEP upperclassman.

 - Help freshmen adjust to the academic, social and emotional demands of college